 As an accredited member of the Irish Association for Counselling & Psychotherapy (IACP), I am insured and Garda vetted and my work is ethical, professional, accountable, and held to a very high standard.

-I am as flexible as possible and offer counselling in Kilkenny and counselling in Carlow.
+I am as flexible as possible and offer therapy in Kilkenny and in Carlow.
 Appointments can be arranged for Monday to Friday during the daytime and evening; Saturday morning/afternoon under special circumstances.

 After that initial consultation, if you decide to start therapy, the cost is €50 for individuals and €60 for couples per session with payment made at the end of each session.
 Sessions last 50 minutes for individuals and 60 minutes for couples.